asdcid/Eucalyptus-pauciflora-genome-assembly/README.md

 # Eucalyptus-pauciflora-genome-assembly

 The scripts we used for assembling and comparing of _de novo_ assemblies project.

 The _E. pauciflora_ genome project was deposited at NCBI under BioProject number PRJNA450887.

 The whole genome sequencing data are available in the Sequence Read Archive with accession number SRR7153044-SRR7153116.

+The pipeline for different assemblies assessment is available in https://github.com/asdcid/Genome_Assembly_Assessment

 ## Requirements
 - Fastqc